vgines73/avvb_project1/ReadMe.md

 We've utilized two APIs to make this magic happen: Superhero API and Image-Charts.
 The Superhero API is where we pull data on over 700 fictional characters for your pure amusement, while the Image-Charts API provides us a way to convey that information meaningfully.

+You can easily find our page: [Deployed Here](https://victormoscone.github.io/vbv_project1)

 **To use**:
 1. Click on the drop-down boxes to find two fighters that you'd like to go head-to-head!
 2. Once both fighters are selected, click on FIGHT!